change of address requirements will prevent many college students from voting

 Florida's choice for the 2012 Republican presidential candidate will be determined on Tuesday.

-A poll taken by members of the UF College Republicans showed Mitt Romney received the most support with 41 percent of votes.
-He is followed by Ron Paul, who received 26 percent of the vote.
+received the most support with 41 percent of votes.
+He is followed by Ron Paul,

 Although UF College Republicans do not endorse any specific candidate, Matt Pesek, second vice chair for the organization, believes Romney and Paul relate best to student voters.
 Read the full report from The Alligator